AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/aberration/elder-brain-mpmm.md

     "name": "Sever Psychic Link"
   - "desc": "The elder brain makes one Tentacle attack."
-    "name": "Tentacle (Costs 2 Actions)" "lair_actions":
+    "name": "Tentacle (Costs 2 Actions)"
-  - "desc": "On initiative count 20 (losing initiative ties), an elder brain can take\
-      \ one of the following lair actions; the elder brain can't take the same lair\
-      \ action two rounds in a row:"
-    "name": ""
-  - "desc": "- Force Wall.
-The elder brain casts [wall of force](Інструменти%20Д\
-      М/CLI/spells/wall-of-force-xphb.md).  \n- Psionic Anchor.
-The elder brain\
-      \ targets one creature it can sense within 120 feet of it and anchors it by\
-      \ sheer force of will.
-The target must make a DC 18 Charisma saving throw.
-On\
-      \ a failed save, its speed is reduced to 0, and it can't teleport.
-It can repeat\
-      \ the saving throw at the end of each of its turns, ending the effect on itself\
-      \ on a success.  \n- Psychic Inspiration.
-The elder brain targets one friendly\
-      \ creature it can sense within 120 feet of it.
-The target has a flash of inspiration\
-      \ and gains advantage on one attack roll, ability check, or saving throw it\
-      \ makes before the end of its next turn.  " "name": ""
-"regional_effects":
-  - "desc": "The territory within 5 miles of an elder brain is altered by the creature's\
-      \ psionic presence, which creates one or more of the following effects:"
-    "name": ""
-  - "desc": "- Paranoia.
-Creatures within 5 miles of an elder brain feel as if\
-      \ they are being followed, even when they're not.  \n- Psychic Whispers.\
-      \ Any creature with which the elder brain has formed a psychic link hears faint,\
-      \ incomprehensible whispers in the deepest recesses of its mind.
-This psychic\
-      \ detritus consists of the elder brain's stray thoughts commingled with those\
-      \ of other creatures to which it is linked.  \n- Telepathic Eavesdropping.\
-      \ The elder brain can overhear any telepathic conversation within 5 miles of\
-      \ it.
-The creature that initiated the telepathic conversation makes a DC 18\
-      \ Wisdom saving throw when telepathic contact is first established.
-If the save\
-      \ is successful, the creature is aware that something is eavesdropping.
-The\
-      \ nature of the eavesdropper isn't revealed.  " "name": ""
-  - "desc": "If the elder brain dies, these effects immediately end."
-    "name": ""
 "source":
   - "MPMM"
 "image": "Інструменти%20ДМ/CLI/bestiary/aberration/token/elder-brain-mpmm.webp"